cirosantilli/x86-assembly-cheat/getting-started.md

 Since this is assembly, you need a compatible CPU to run most programs.

-Each directory contains code for a single architecture.

-Note that you can run 32-bit code in a 64-bit Linux machine (if it is compiled to allow you, which it is by most distros).
+You can run 32-bit code in a 64-bit Linux machine, if it is compiled with `CONFIG_IA32_EMULATION`, which it is by most distros.
+Check if that is the case for you: <http://superuser.com/questions/287371/obtain-kernel-config-from-currently-running-linux-system>

 If you don't have a compatible CPU, use the `Vagrantfile`s provided in each directory or your favorite virtualization method.

 Tested on the latest Ubuntu LTS, but maximum portability is intended.
-OS specifics are clearly separated in sub-directories.
+Arch and OS specifics are clearly separated in sub-directories.